kglw-dot-net/phase1/setlists/_posts/2019-10-11-carlswerk-victoria-cologne-germany.md

 12. Dirt

 13. Sense
-    (portions featured in the 'Chunky Shrapnel' concert film)

 14. The Bitter Boogie
-    (with Ambrose riffing on "Back Door Man" by The Doors)
+    (w/ Back Door Man by The Doors tease)

 15. Gamma Knife